Skip to main content

 GET /api/v1/system/version

-Reports the running binary’s version and (cache-permitting) the latest release from GitHub.
-The web UI uses this to render an “update available” banner.
+Reports the running binary’s build identity and (cache-permitting) the latest release from GitHub.
+The web UI uses current/latest/newer/url to render an “update available” banner; the build fields answer the separate question of which build this server actually is.
+This is the only way to ask a running server what it is. crewship version --remote is the CLI for it.
 Auth: required (any authenticated user, no workspace role needed).
+Request: no body.
+Response: build identity and release metadata below.

 Response